Understanding Marriage in Australia: An Expert Overview

 The act of marriage creates certain rebuttable legal assumptions.

 For instance, the minute that you marry, the law assumes that your previous will is invalid because you now wish your main beneficiary to be your spouse.
-Similarly, your superannuation trustee will assume that you wish to make provision for your spouse.
-However, it is important to know that you can, to a certain extent at least, contradict these presumptions by creating a new will that recognises your marriage (or intention to marry) and nevertheless asserts your intention that your spouse should not be your main beneficiary.
+Similarly, your superannuation trustee will assume that you wish to benefit your spouse if you die.
+However, it is important to know that you can, to a certain extent at least, contradict these presumptions by creating a new will that recognises your marriage (or intention to marry) which asserts your intention that your spouse should not be your main beneficiary.
 This may be particularly important if you have children from a previous relationship, in which case you should consult a solicitor with expertise in wills and estates.

 There are some legal changes after you marry which you have no choice over.
 For instance, before the ink is dry on your marriage certificate, you are viewed in a different light for the purposes of income tax and welfare benefits, and you must declare your married status to the government.